b4ke/kneed/README.md

 The amount of money I received comes KNOWhere CLose to making mII WHole.
 If I don't get what I have requested, the enemy will be more and more visible.... because the reality is that C Level/rs is the reason.

 The science was just to remind the wannabe know it alls (they don't HAHAhahaHAHA)

+They said no MAN is an island, and THEY were wrong ABout mII